lucifurious/kisma/README.md

 These are the design goals of Kisma.
 My main design goal is consistency.
 Too many frameworks use inconsistent naming conventions, property access, and/or usage.

-This framework is NOT designed for ultra-fast performance.
+This framework is NOT designed for ultra-fast performance (but it isn't slow either).
 While the code is, for the most part, stream-lined and fast, I'm sure there are areas where it could be improved to make it faster.
 However, I've focused on readability and consistency over speed.
 Can you use this framework for your web site?
 Absolutely.
 Will it handle thousands of requests per second?
 No clue.

 * Fully leverage PHP 5.3, its features such as namespaces.
 In addition prepare for 5.4 and beyond with fresh code, embracing the DRY KISS.
 * Consistent interface to all objects